Farm Policy Glossary

 Electronic Benefit Transfer (EBT)--Debit card technology used for issuing food stamp benefits.

-Environmental Benefits Index--The Environmental Benefits Index (EBI) is used to rank contract proposals for acceptance in the Conservation Reserve Program general sign-up.
+Environmental Benefits Index--EBI is used to rank contract proposals for acceptance in the Conservation Reserve Program general sign-up.
 Environmental scores are based on potential to create wildlife habitat, reduce soil erosion, improve water quality, improve air quality, or sequester carbon.
 Contract cost is also an important factor.

 Erodibility Index (EI)--A measure of the potential for soil productivity to be damaged by soil erosion.
 The higher the index, the higher the likelihood of soil damage in the absence of soil conservation measures.
 EI scores above 8 are equated to highly erodible land.